researchsoft/website/content/forums/mars-forum/_index.md

         ### Organisations/initiatives that have engaged in the MaRS Forum

         - German Aerospace Center / University of Cologne
         - Innovation Growth Lab, Nesta
+        - Institute for Research Software
         - Kiel University (Germany)
         - Netherlands eScience Center
         - ParaTools